 What to expect

-A range of caterers will be serving food including swing grills that will be cooking up over 400 different kinds of german sausages per hour!
+A range of caterers will be serving food, including swing grills that will be cooking up over 800 German sausages per hour!
 In addition, there will be an authentic Pan House offering everything from sauerkraut to vegan bratwurst.
-Our walk around teams will also be offering salted pretzels and drinks for sale.
+Our walk-around teams will also be offering salted pretzels and drinks for sale.

 We are pleased to offer a variety of gluten free / coeliac options from our selected caterers, however we cannot guarantee that cross contamination will not occur.